Burlington Artificial Grass Installation Services

 Burlington Conservation Commission Requirements for Synthetic Surface Installation Near Protected Areas

-Installations near wetlands, streams, or vernal pools fall under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Installations near wetlands, streams, rivers, or vernal pools fall under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40) and require Conservation Commission oversight.
-Buffer zones of 25–50+ feet are enforced.
-Projects over 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
-Synthetic turf can reach 150–180°F, increasing heat island effects compared to natural grass (80–90°F).
+Buffer zones of 25–50+ feet are enforced, and projects over 2,500 sq ft must comply with MassDEP Stormwater Management Standards.
+Synthetic surfaces can reach 150–180°F, increasing heat island effects compared to natural grass (80–90°F).
 Stormwater runoff must be managed to protect the Massachusetts Bay watershed.
-Erosion controls, such as silt fencing, are required during installation.
-Coordinate with the Massachusetts Division of Fisheries and Wildlife for habitat impacts and plan for long-term recycling.
+Microplastic migration and long-term environmental impacts are concerns.
+Erosion control (silt fencing, sediment barriers) is required during installation.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for habitat protection, and long-term disposal or recycling plans should be established.

 Burlington Conservation Commission